CMDA/cmd-computer-club/about.md

 ![Portrait picture of Danny de Vries](https://www.dandevri.es/static/img/photos/portrait.jpg)

 ## Grading
 You document everything you did during the week in a [GitBook][gitbook] or [GitHub repository][repo].
 Explain on a day to day basis what you did, show screenshots!
 What went well, what other topics did you investigate?
+If you are **present during each lecture** and the **documentation is up to standard** you'll receive a *studieregiepunt*.

+> **Hand-in**
+>
+> Add a link to your documentation by opening an issue on the GitHub issue tracker.
+[Fill in the issue template][issue] with the correct information.

 ## Programme